Tipping Cycles

 yet whose Routh table (Table 1) reflects the existence of two roots in the right half plane and is therefore not Routh-Hurwitz stable.

 Polynomials of the example just described can only have roots in the right half plane that are complex conjugate pairs.
-This was proven by Obrechkoff \cite{obrechkoff}, who showed that there are no solutions to polynomials with positive coefficients that lie on the positive real axis (the right half plane roots of Eq.~\ref{eq:rh} are $0.29 \pm 1.42i$).
+This was proven by Obrechkoff [5], who showed that there are no solutions to polynomials with positive coefficients that lie on the positive real axis (the right half plane roots of Eq.~\ref{eq:rh} are $0.29 \pm 1.42i$).

 Therefore, any systems that have a real maximal (largest real part) eigenvalue (with imaginary part zero) have their tipping point between stability and instability just where the last coefficient of their characteristic polynomial becomes positive.
-This point is helpful in considering what contributes to the destabilisation of a system, either in untangling the elements that make up the feedbacks, as in the next section, or in isolating the size of the key feedback or feedbacks that results in a system being pushed to its tipping point, in the section following.
+This point is helpful in considering what contributes to the destabilisation of a system through untangling the elements that make up the feedbacks.